ghadir-ali/NGS1_project/Project_pipeline.md

 ## 3. Extracting the secondry alignments (and the primary for comparison):

  ###### 1. Secondary alignment:
+ First we used the command: samtools view -f 0x100 SRR.sam > SRR_secondry.sam
+ However, the resultig sam file could not be processed as the file was lacking the header at the first line.
  ```bash
 samtools view -H -f 0x100 SRR.sam > SRR_secondry.sam && samtools view -f 0x100 SRR.sam >> SRR_secondry.sam
  ```